GoogleChrome/developer.chrome.com/site/en/docs/devtools/device-mode/testing-other-browsers/index.md

 ## Browser emulators {: #browser_emulators }

-Browser emulators are great for testing a site's responsiveness, but they don’t emulate differences in API, CSS support, and certain behaviors that you'd see on a mobile browser.
+Browser emulators are great for testing a site's responsiveness, but they don't emulate differences in API, CSS support, and certain behaviors that you'd see on a mobile browser.
 Test your site on browsers running on real devices to be certain everything behaves as expected.